 Mobile Foundation Ventures

-Karthee is a Founder and Managing Partner at Mobile Foundation Ventures, an US-based, early-stage venture fund targeting technology startups that are disrupting traditional industries.
-Karthee invests in startups in robotics, artificial intelligence, computer vision, autonomous vehicles, and Internet of Things.
+Karthee is a Founder and Managing Partner at MFV Partners, an US-based, early-stage deep-tech venture fund targeting technology startups that are disrupting traditional industries like Automotive, Manufacturing and others.
+Karthee invests in frontier-tech startups in robotics, Artificial Intelligence, Quantum Computing, Autonomous Platforms, and Internet of Things.
+MFV Partners’ portfolio includes PsiQuantum, Sun Mobility, Rescale, TwentyBN, Analog Inference, Summary Analytics among others.

-Before Mobile Foundation Ventures, Karthee spent 11 years as a Managing Director at Qualcomm Ventures where he invested across the US, Israel, and India.
+Before MFV, Karthee spent 11 years as a Managing Director at Qualcomm Ventures where he invested across the US, Israel, and India.
 He started Qualcomm Ventures' investment activities in both Israel and India.
 Some of his notable investments include Waze (acquired by Google), Validity Sensors (acquired by Synaptics), and BORQS (NASDAQ IPO), among others.

 Before Qualcomm Ventures, Karthee led technical and product marketing roles in three semiconductor and wireless startups in Silicon Valley.